liferay/liferay-docs/discover/portal/articles/230-calendar/01-using-the-calendar-widget.markdown

 # Using the Calendar Widget [](id=using-the-calendar-widget)

-The calendar widget displays a small monthly calendar which provides you with an overview of upcoming events.
-A larger area shows a more detailed calendar with a number of options: you can set it to to display a *Day*, *Week*, or *Month*, or choose a more event-oriented *Agenda* setting.
+The calendar widget displays a small monthly calendar showing an overview of upcoming events.
+A larger area shows the Scheduler, a more detailed calendar with a number of options: you can set it to to display a *Day*, *Week*, or *Month*, or choose a more event-oriented *Agenda* setting.

 ![Figure 1: The default view is set in configuration, but a user can change it at any time.](../../images/calendar-view.png)

-Two calendars are included by default when the widget is added to a page: a personal calendar for the current user, and a site calendar for the current site.
+Two calendars are included by default when the widget is first added to a page: a personal calendar for the current user, and a site calendar for the current site.
 These are displayed in the widget's lower left.
 Next to each calendar is a colored box: click on it to show/hide that calendars events in the main viewing area.

 ## Adding New Calendars [](id=adding-new-calendars)

-Follow these steps to create a new personal calendar:
+To create a new personal calendar,

 1. Click on the arrow to the right of the *My Calendars* header and select *Add Calendar* from the menu.